basharast/RetrixGold/README.md

 # ARM64
 - RetrixGold is a libretro frontend
-- As long there are no ARM64 cores ready, any ARM64 will be pointless
+- As long there are no ARM64 cores ready, any ARM64 release will be pointless
 - For ARM64 please refer to libretro for any update [Click here](https://retroarch.com/?page=platforms)